Kuingsmile/vs-PicList/README.md

 - **Auto-Insert URLs**: The extension takes care of inserting the image URL directly into your working file.
 - **Image Management**: Easily delete images stored in your remote hosting service directly through PicList in VSCode.
 - **Advanced Image Processing**: Includes support for image compression, watermarking, and other post-upload manipulations.
+- **Remote Server Mode**: Supports the use of PicList and piclist-core services running on a server or remote machine.

 ### Gif Demo